 Paul began his career as a newspaper reporter for the Chicago suburban newspaper the Daily Herald, covering police and education.
 After obtaining his J.D. from Chicago-Kent College of Law in 1985, he worked for the American Bar Association, writing for the largest monthly legal magazine The ABA Journal, reaching 500,000 lawyers and judges.
 Paul also was assistant director of the ABA’s President’s Office, helping develop ABA president speeches, articles, policy initiatives, reports, and meetings.
 During his career, he helped produce more than 100 television programs on legal affairs topics that aired on WNET in New York and WTTW and WYCC in Chicago, and were syndicated nationally to other public television stations.
 He then worked for international law firm Mayer Brown, developing law practice marketing materials, providing market research and analysis, and providing media relations support.

 Paul is a member of the Chicago Bar Association.
-He has also done pro bono legal work for the Midwest Immigrant's Rights Center and Chicago Volunteer Legal Services Foundation.
+He has also done pro bono legal work for the National Immigrant Justice Center and Chicago Volunteer Legal Services Foundation.

 Areas of Practice